devhelp/piwik-api/README.md

 ### Using segments

-Segment param has its own implementation that allows to build piwik segment query.
+`Segment` param has its own implementation that allows to build Piwik segment query.
 It's value is resolved on call

 ```php
 use Devhelp\Piwik\Api\Param\Segment as SegmentParam;